BitPonyLLC/huekeys/README.md

 - Pulse the keyboard brightness up and down.
 - Loop through all the colors of the rainbow.
 - Constantly change the color to a random selection.
-- Change the color according to typing speed (cold to hot)
+- Change the color according to typing speed (cold to hot).
   - Optionally switch to another pattern while typing has stopped for a while!
+- Monitor any external changes to brightness and/or color and reset them.
+  - For example, when waking from sleep, restore set values instead of the system default.
 - And best of all, manage it from a convenient system tray interface!

   ![systray menu](img/menu-small.png)